Driving in Corner Case: A Real-World Adversarial Closed-Loop Evaluation Platform for End-to-End Autonomous Driving: INTRODUCTION

 Many researchers generate corner cases by manipulating surrounding vehicles to interact adversarially with the ego.
 A common approach is to employ reinforcement learning (RL) to enable surrounding vehicles to learn policies that challenge the ego \cite{kuutti2020training, koren2021finding, wang2024efficient, ding2020learning}.
 Wang et al.\cite{wang2024efficient} leverage RL combined with dynamic and static scene exploration to rapidly search for adversarial safety-critical cases.
 L2C\cite{ding2020learning} integrates generative models with RL to efficiently generate such scenarios.
 Moreover, methods like KING\cite{hanselmann2022king} and STRIVE\cite{rempe2022generating} adopt trajectory optimization through cost-function backpropagation, endowing basic trajectory prediction algorithms with adversarial capabilities.
 However, RL-based approaches are often constrained by their training scenes, limiting their application, and gradient backpropagation is computationally expensive and inefficient \cite{zhang2023cat}.
 These impose a heavy burden on efficient closed-loop evaluation with real-world image generation.
 Recently, multimodal trajectory prediction methods have offered new directions for adversarial policy \cite{zhang2023cat, zhang2025co}.
-In this work, by filtering trajectories based on their adversarial scores, the surrounding vehicle can efficiently get the adversarial policy.
+In this work, by selecting multimodal trajectories predicted by the model trained on large-scale real-world traffic data and ranking them with adversarial scores, surrounding vehicles can efficiently identify challenging interactions.